 2. Some users can’t or won’t work with online tools

-When teachers/other “offline specialists” switch from an offline format to an online one, they may not figure out how to work on the learning platform and other programs necessary for learning the first time.
-For example, how to work with Google Docs and in a video editor, how to create presentations.
+When teachers or other “offline specialists” switch from an offline format to an online one, they may not figure out how to work on the learning platform and other programs necessary for learning the first time.
+For example, how to work with Google Docs and a video editor, and how to create presentations.
 This lawyer got stuck with a cat filter during a virtual court case:

 For effective learning, you need a stable Internet connection and the correct operation of programs and devices.
 Sometimes there are technical failures that an unprepared person cannot handle.

 3. Difficulty retaining attention and engaging students

 When learning takes place online, teachers rarely have visual contact with students.
 They cannot assess the level of their attention and involvement.
 Because of this, it’s difficult to make sure that the students are immersed in the material, understand it, and have no questions left.